AhmetFarukTUNC/WEATHERAPI/README.md

 API Setup

 This project requires a weather API key.
-You can get one from [ API-URL => ](https://www.weatherapi.com/) or another weather API provider.
+You can get one from https://www.weatherapi.com/ or another weather API provider.
 Add your API key in the script where necessary.